WillTheWA/gb_games/README.md

-# Pomodoro Timer as a GameBoy game
+# Pomodoro Timer as a GameBoy Game

+## Install
+Just download the .gb ROM file and launch in a supported emulator.